RumblingLump/anxiety/scenes/act2.md

 publish("act2",["dee",3]);
 ```

-s: Yeah I dunno!
-They weren't that hot, but they would have been a nice catch!
+s: Ja venn'e!
+De var inte så snygga, §but they would have been a nice catch§!

 ```
 publish("act2",["party_hunter",1]);